Multi-Task Learning in Natural Language Processing: An Overview: MTL Architectures for NLP Tasks

 \subsection{Modular Architectures}

 The idea behind the modular MTL architecture is simple: breaking an MTL model into shared modules and task-specific modules.
 The shared modules learn shared features from multiple tasks.
 Since the shared modules can learn from many tasks, they can be sufficiently trained and can generalize better, which is particularly meaningful for low-resource scenarios.
 On the other hand, task-specific modules learn features that are specific to a certain task.
 Compared with shared modules, task-specific modules are usually much smaller and thus less likely to suffer from overfitting caused by insufficient training data.
+The robustness of shared modules and the flexibility of task-specific modules makes modular architectures suitable for learning different tasks efficiently.

-The simplest form of modular architectures is a single shared module coupled with task-specific modules as in tree-like architectures described in Section \ref{sec:org5bd297b}.
-Besides, another common practice is to share the first embedding layers across tasks as \cite{zl19,ltn20} did. \cite{amd20} shares word and character embedding matrices and combines them differently for different tasks. \cite{sba19} shares two encoding layers and a vocabulary lookup table between the primary neural machine translation task and the Relevance-based Auxiliary Task (RAT).
-Modular designs are also widely used in multi-lingual tasks.
-Unicoder \cite{hldgsjz19} shares vocabulary and the entire transformer architecture among different languages and tasks.
+The simplest form of modular architectures is a single shared module coupled with task-specific modules as in parallel feature sharing described in Section \ref{sec:org5bd297b}.
+Besides, another common practice is to share the first embedding layers across tasks \cite{zl19,ltn20}. \citet{amd20} share word and character embedding matrices and combines them differently for different tasks. \citet{sba19} share two encoding layers and a vocabulary lookup table between the primary neural machine translation task and the auxiliary representation learning task.
 Shared embeddings can be used alongside task-specific embeddings \cite{lzs19,yesb19} as well.
 In addition to word embeddings, \cite{zxcwj18} shares label embeddings between tasks.
 Researchers have also developed modular architectures at a finer granularity.
-For example, \cite{tfszy18} splits the model into task-specific encoders and language-specific encoders for multi-lingual dialogue evaluation.
-In \cite{dxlydfls19}, each task has its own encoder and decoder, while all tasks share a representation learning layer and a joint encoding layer. \cite{pld19} creates encoder modules on different levels, including task level, task group level, and universal level.
+For example, \citet{tfszy18} split the model into task-specific encoders and language-specific encoders for multilingual dialogue evaluation.
+In \cite{dxlydfls19}, each task has its own encoder and decoder, while all tasks share a representation learning layer and a joint encoding layer. \citet{pld19} create encoder modules on different levels, including task level, task group level, and universal level.